-F {p,k} the annual preliminary allocation for product p in year k (expressed in EUAs/yr); $BM{ ho}$ the product benchmark value for product p (expressed in EUAs / unit of product); HALp the historical activity level of product p, i.e. the arithmetic mean of the annual production in the baseline period as determined and verified in the baseline data collection (expressed in unit of product).
-See Guidance Document 9 with Sector Specific Guidance for the unit of production to be used for different products.; $CLEF{p,k}$ the applicable Carbon Leakage Exposure Factor for product p in year k; V {WGf} I the volume of waste gas flared for reasons other than safety flaring (expressed in Nm3 or tonnes); NCV {WG} the Net Calorific Value of the waste gas (expressed in TJ/Nm 3 or TJ/t); EFwg the emission factor of the waste gas (expressed in tCO $2$ /TJ).
+HAL_p the historical activity level of product p, i.e., the median of the annual production in the baseline period as determined and verified in the baseline data collection (expressed in unit of product).
+See Guidance Document 9 with Sector Specific Guidance for the unit of production to be used for different products.; the applicable Carbon Leakage Exposure Factor (CLEF) for product p in year k; $CLEF{p,k}$ the emission factor of the waste gas (expressed in tCO_2/TJ).
+EF{WG}